xbeat/Machine-Learning/README.md

 Understanding ReLU Function

 The Rectified Linear Unit (ReLU) function is a crucial activation function in neural networks.
 It's defined as f(x) = max(0, x), which means it outputs x if x is positive, and 0 otherwise.
 Let's visualize this function:

+## Visualizing CNN Decision-Making with Grad-CAM

+Introduction to Grad-CAM

+Grad-CAM (Gradient-weighted Class Activation Mapping) is a powerful technique for visualizing and understanding the decision-making process of convolutional neural networks (CNNs).
+It helps identify which regions of an input image are most important for the model's predictions.

 ## Dropout Regularization for Neural Network Classification Using Python